raiechen/xcellkiller_gracell/README.md

 ### Analysis Workflow

 1. **Upload File**: Click "Choose an Excel file" and select your .xlsx file
+2. **Positive Control Selection**:
+   - Samples containing "SSS" are automatically detected and selected as Positive Control
+   - If no "SSS" sample found, manually select a Positive Control from dropdown (or select "None")
-2. **Review Assay Status**: Check if assay passed validation criteria
+3. **Review Assay Status**: Check if assay passed validation criteria (includes PC validation)
-3. **Examine Sample Data**: Expand "Detailed Sample Data by Well" to see individual well analysis
+4. **Examine Sample Data**: Expand "Detailed Sample Data by Well" to see individual well analysis
-4. **Review Statistics**: Check the summary tables for half-killing times and sample validity
+5. **Review Statistics**: Check the summary tables for half-killing times and sample validity
-5. **Download Results**: Click "📥 Download Analysis Results" to export Excel report
+6. **Download Results**: Click "📥 Download Analysis Results" to export Excel report

 ## Validation Criteria

-### Assay Status Criteria (Negative Controls)
+### Assay Status Criteria

-An assay **PASSES** if:
+An assay **PASSES** if ALL of the following are met:

-1. Medium/only/CMM sample is found in data
+1. **Negative Control - Medium Sample Found**: Medium/only/CMM sample is found in data
-2. Medium/only/CMM cells either:
+2. **Negative Control - Medium Behavior**: Medium/only/CMM cells either:
    - Never drop below half of maximum cell index, OR
    - Recover above half-max at the last time point
+3. **Positive Control Validation**: Selected Positive Control (if any) must be Valid
+   - Automatically detects samples containing "SSS" as Positive Control
+   - PC must pass all Sample Validity Criteria (see below)
+   - If no PC selected, assay status remains "Pending"

 ### Sample Validity Criteria